khalidtijani/dcs-gap-spinua/target/resources/README.md

-SPINUA-Step 00: SLC data download
+SPINUA-Step 01: Supermaster Selection

-Download of the selected interferometric stack.
+Selection of SAR acquisition that will be used as reference image (Super Master) to perform the coregistration and all subsequent interferometric steps.